ksjdragon/hourglass/README.md

 ##### Calendar Mode
 Calendar mode organizes work by due date rather than by class.
 Pressing on a date will open the left sidebar, allowing you to choose a class in which you want to create the work.
 ##### Class Mode
 Class mode allows you to organize work by the class it belongs to.
+You can drag classes to reorder them.
 ##### Work
 Every piece of work has a confirmed:reported ratio.
 This is the ratio of the number of people who confirm the presence of the work to the number of people who believe that this is a false report.
 The creator of a work can edit fields after creation by clicking on details needed to be changed.
 Lastly, by marking a work as done, it is hidden from view.
 To disable this, go to preferences.
 ##### Filters